getgrav/grav-learn/pages/17/06.forms/02.forms/02.fields-available/doc.md

 ### Avatar Field

-The `avatar` field type displays a user's avatar image in the form.
-If the `avatar` field has a value, it will display that image; otherwise, it will generate a Gravatar based on the user's email.
+The `avatar` field type displays a read-only avatar image.
+It is a display-only field: it renders an image but submits nothing.

+This field ignores its own name and value.
+It always reads two fixed values from the form itself: it displays the first image found in the form's `avatar` value, and if that is empty it falls back to a [Gravatar](https://gravatar.com) generated from the form's `email` value.
+Because of that, it is only useful on a form that already has `avatar` and/or `email` fields, such as a user profile form.

 Examples:

 [codesh=yaml line-numbers="true"]
-user_avatar:
+avatar_preview:
   type: avatar
-  label: User Avatar
   classes: "avatar-label"
   img_classes: "avatar-img"
 [/codesh]

+> [!NOTE]
+> Naming the field something else (for example `user_avatar`) does not change what is displayed.
+The image still comes from the form's `avatar` and `email` values.

 [div class="table table-keycol"]
 | Attribute   | Description                                          |